pkarsy/mqtt-e2e/README.md

 ## Padding
 Messages shorter than `--pad-size` are padded with random bytes.
 Longer messages are sent as-is.
-Choose `pad-size` slightly larger than your largest expected message/JSON if you want to hide the size of the messages. **Changing pad-size does NOT break compatibility** – receivers auto-detect.
+Choose `pad-size` slightly larger than your largest expected message if you want to hide the size of the messages. **Changing pad-size does NOT break compatibility** – receivers auto-detect.

 ## Key distribution
 - Usually the nodes share the same source tree so the key is naturally hardcoded in each node.
 This mechanism does not scale for more than a few devices.
 In theese cases every IOT(or a few IOTs) must have its own key and the controller can distinguise them using the topic.
 - The library does **not** implement key exchange.
-You must provision the 16-byte key out-of-band (BLE, UART, etc.).
-- Another idea is to use ed25519 to create a shared secret(the key can be derived from this), but again this is not implemented.
+You must provision the 16-byte key out-of-band (BLE, UART, etc).
+Another idea is to use ed25519 to create a shared secret(the key can be derived from this), but again this is not implemented.

 ## Performance
 On a 160 MHz ESP32:
 - Encrypt + publish 100 bytes ⌕ 1.8 ms
 - RAM overhead per Session – 1.2 kB

+## TODO
+Limit the incoming packet size to protect from large packets.
+The mqtt brokers even the free, allow for packets that easily fill the limited ESP32 memory.

 ## License
 MIT   – contributions welcome.